FrancescoFabiano/SOFAI-x-Planning/README.md

 ## Repository Management

 ### On the Epistemic Planning Capabilities
-SOFAIxPlanning is envisioned as being able to tackle multiple planning scenarios.
+Plan-SOFAI is envisioned as being able to tackle multiple planning scenarios.
 While We developed a version to solve MEP problems, for the moment this capability is hidden as we need to refine some parts of the solving process.
-We are currently working in developing a more general version of SOFAIxPlanning that will allow us to select amongst multiple planning scenarios at running time.
+We are currently working in developing a more general version of Plan-SOFAI that will allow us to select amongst multiple planning scenarios at running time.

 #### Input Definition and Parsing for Epistemic Planning
 This part of the process is tackled by the E-PDDL parser found in <https://github.com/FrancescoFabiano/E-PDDL>.
 For further information on this topic, we then address the reader to the README that can be found in <https://github.com/FrancescoFabiano/E-PDDL>.